Weighted blankets have a lot of great benefits, but how do you choose the best one for you? Here's a complete guide on what you should know.

 Weighted blankets are blankets with weighted beads in the lining that weigh the blanket down.

-It's like being hugged as you sleep!
+It's feels like a hug while you sleep!

-If that's not reason enough, weighted blankets can also help you fall asleep faster, reduce anxiety, and help keep you from waking up in the middle of the night.
+Weighted blankets can also help you fall asleep faster, reduce anxiety, and help keep you from waking up in the middle of the night.